Joseph-Nash/cucumber-java-parabank/README.md

     open target/surefire-reports/emailable-report.html

-Thread.sleep(x seconds) has been added throughout to make it clearer what is being entered and clicked via the webdriver.
+Thread.sleep(x milliseconds) has been added throughout to make it clearer what is being entered and clicked via the webdriver.